FundyPhytoPhys/LowLightPhotosynth/LowLightManuscript.md

 F_V = \frac{F_M}{F_O}
 \end{equation}

 For each culture sample we adjusted the number and power of flashlets per flash to achieve closure of ~ 0.95 of PSII complexes, as estimated by the fitting of the chlorophyll fluorescence induction [@kolberMeasurementsVariableChlorophyll1998; @schubackSingleTurnoverVariableChlorophyll2021].
 Ideally the saturating flash would achieve complete closure of the PSII population, but concomitant re-opening of PSII by downstream electron transport results in a steady state ratio of mainly closed PSII to a fraction of open PSII, even at F~M~.
 The flash power required to drive the PSII population to closure depends largely upon the effective absorption cross-section of photosystem II (σ~PSII~), itself estimated from the ChlF induction curve during the saturation phase [@kolberMeasurementsVariableChlorophyll1998]. σ~PSII~ represents the probability of light capture by the PSII antenna bed associated with the dark-adapted PSII [@schubackSingleTurnoverVariableChlorophyll2021,@xuPhytoplanktonSPSIIExcitation2018].
 When σ~PSII~ for a sample is large, weaker or fewer, flashlets are required to saturate the population of PSII,  while limiting excitation stress or double turnovers of PSII associated with excess light [@xuPhytoplanktonSPSIIExcitation2018].
 Conversely, a sample with a smaller σ~PSII~ requires brighter, or more numerous flashlets, to drive the proportion of closed reaction centres  progressively towards saturation.
 If the brightness and number of sub-saturating flashlets are appropriate for the culture, the fluorescence will reach a plateau after approximately 70-80% of the flashlets [@kolberMeasurementsVariableChlorophyll1998].

-We kept the single turnover excitation flash as short as feasible, to avoid excessive excitation, and to limit the probability of re-openings of PSII, followed by re-closures of PSII complexes by a second round of photochemistry, which contributes to desynchronization of the progression of the PSII complexes through S-States.
+We kept the single turnover excitation flash train as short as feasible, to avoid excessive excitation, and to limit the probability of re-openings of PSII, followed by re-closures of PSII complexes by a second round of photochemistry, which contributes to desynchronization of the progression of the PSII complexes through S-States.
+Thus, as sequential flashes are applied to the culture, each individual PSII is ideally driven through the four S-States (Fig \@ref(fig:rep_osc)) [@dauTimeresolvedXraySpectroscopy2007].
+As the oxygen-evolving complex of PSII moves between S-States, it alters the system kinetics and free energy [@vinyardPhotosystemIIReaction2013], and the yield of ChlF varies between S-States [@gatesRealtimeKineticsLight2020], so we can use ChlF to monitor S-State progression.

-XXXX
-Desynchronization resulting from 'misses' in which a PSII fails to perform a charge separation and close during a flash has an upper bound of:
+The saturating single turnover flash trains drive the pool of PSII to ~ 95% closure through charge separation.
+Therefore, desynchronization of the PSII S-State progression accumulates through  'misses' in which a PSII fails to perform a charge separation and close during a flash is approximated by:

-D~M~ ~ 1 * e^(0.05 * n)
+D~M~ = 1 * e^(-0.95 * n)

 ```
-## [1] 0.0512711 0.1051709 0.1618342 0.2214028 0.2840254 0.3498588 0.4190675
-## [8] 0.4918247
+##  [1] 1.000000e+00 3.867410e-01 1.495686e-01 5.784432e-02 2.237077e-02
+##  [6] 8.651695e-03 3.345965e-03 1.294022e-03 5.004514e-04 1.935451e-04
+## [11] 7.485183e-05 2.894827e-05 1.119548e-05 4.329753e-06 1.674493e-06
+## [16] 6.475952e-07 2.504516e-07 9.685992e-08 3.745971e-08 1.448720e-08
+## [21] 5.602796e-09 2.166831e-09 8.380025e-10 3.240900e-10 1.253389e-10
+## [26] 4.847369e-11 1.874676e-11 7.250142e-12 2.803928e-12 1.084394e-12
+## [31] 4.193796e-13 1.621913e-13 6.272602e-14
 ```

-Where the D~M~ is the cumulative desynchronization resulting from photochemical misses during each flash, and n are the number of flashes applied.
-0.05 is is the fraction of PSII remaining open during a flash.
-This is an upper bound because the 0.0.05 represents a balance between closure and re-opening during the flash.
+Where the D~M~ is the cumulative desynchronization resulting from photochemical misses during each single turnover saturating flash, and n are the number of flashes applied from 0 to 32.
+0.95 is the fraction of PSII closed after photochemistry during a flash.

-Desynchronization resulting from double hits of photochemistry during the flash is approximated by
+Desynchronization can also result from double hits of photochemistry during the flash, if a PSII is closed by a round of photochemistry, but then re-opens and undergoes a second round of photochemistry.

-D~D~ ~ 1 * e^(0.05 * n)
-σ~PSII~ * P * t
-P - flash power, µmol photons m^-2^ s^-1^
-t - flash duration, s
-6.022E17 photons µmol^-1^
-1E-20 m^2^ A^-1^
+XXX These estimates seem high; review

-need to estimate exponential growth of reopened PSII as fraction then estimate probability of another hit
+need to estimate exponential growth of reopened PSII then estimate probability of another hit during a flashlet, and cumulatively
-...

-XXXestimate these probabilities of misses vs. double hitsXXX.

-Each flash is bright enough to deliver, on average, at least one absorbed photon to each PSII, but short enough to limit the probability of a PSII re-opening and going through a second round of photochemistry during the flash.
-Thus, as sequential flashes are applied to the culture, each individual PSII is driven through the four S-States (Fig \@ref(fig:rep_osc)) [@dauTimeresolvedXraySpectroscopy2007].
-As the oxygen-evolving complex of PSII moves between S-States, it alters the system kinetics and free energy [@vinyardPhotosystemIIReaction2013], and the yield of ChlF varies between S-States [@gatesRealtimeKineticsLight2020].

 <div class="figure">